nutratech/blog/posts/hosting-your-own-blog-ubuntu-nginx-ghost.rst

 .. important::

-    You can find the official guide here.
+    You can find the official guide `here <https://ghost.org/docs/install/>`_.
     I recommend comparing it with my steps and deciding what works for your situation.
-    I am using sqlite3 for simplicity.
+    I am using ``sqlite3`` for simplicity.

 You will need to install NodeJS and then the Ghost CLI.
 You can install NodeJS using the guide here.